nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>
 ### Add a teaching schedule `sadd`

-Adds a schedule of a module in the adressbook.
+Adds a schedule of a module in the ProfNUS.

 **Format**: `sadd m/MODULE_CODE w/WEEKDAY ct/PERIOD cc/CLASS_TYPE cv/VENUE `

 - Adds a schedule with the module it belongs to, the weekday, the time period, the type of the class, and the venue.
-- `MODULE_CODE` needs to abide by the [Module Code Format of NUS ](https://www.nus.edu.sg/registrar/docs/info/nusbulletin/AY201213_GeneralInformation.pdf)
+- `MODULE_CODE` needs to abide by the [Module Code Format of NUS](https://www.nus.edu.sg/registrar/docs/info/nusbulletin/AY201213_GeneralInformation.pdf)
 - The `WEEKDAY` should be one of `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday` and `Sunday`.
 - The `PERIOD` includes the start time and the end time which are both in the format of the *modern 24-hour clock*.
 - The `CLASS_TYPE` should be one of `lec`, `tut`, `lab`, and `rec`, which represent lecture, tutorial, laborartory, and reflection respectively.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Please make sure you have added the module with `MODULE_CODE` before you add any schedules with `MODULE_CODE`.
-Otherwise, address book will consider the command to be invalid.
+Otherwise, ProfNUS will consider the command to be invalid.
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If the schedule to be added conflicts with any existing schedule, the address book will not perform any operation.
+If the schedule to be added conflicts with any existing schedule, the ProfNUS will not perform any operation.
 </div>

 **Example**: `sadd m/CS2103T w/Wednesday ct/11:00-12:00 cc/tut cv/Zoom`